 Thus, organizational culture is an interplay: it both impacts and is impacted, by people, processes, and technology.
 It is woven in so deeply that it is imperceptible.
 And because of that, it usually gets ignored or taken for granted when in fact, it can be the key to a company’s transformational growth.

-That’s the reason I was inspired to start an organizational consulting company and the reason that company is called “CultureCounts.”
-It is based on the premise that not only does workplace culture matter, but it can be measured or ‘counted.’
+That’s the reason I was inspired to start an organizational consulting company that is based on the premise that not only does workplace culture matter, but it can be measured.